serjKim/angular-wonderful-ex/README.md

 <ng-template #pending> Loading... </ng-template>
 <ng-template #error> Error occurred. </ng-template>
 ```

+## CoreResultError vs GlobalErrorHandler
+> If you need for retirable operation and application to be resilient after an error occurred, use `catchCoreError`
+>
+> Otherwise, the error will be caught by the global error handler and some functionality might stop working.

 ## Use `wrap`
-The `wrap` is already encapsulating the ones technics:
+The `wrap` is already encapsulating those ones technics:
-Just add one to any http request:
 ```typescript
 return this.httpClient.http
   .get<T>(...) // Observable<T>